 MAJOR INVESTMENT ANNOUNCEMENTS

-A number of significant development projects were announced or launched in 2013 as follows: The Korean developer Booyoung started work on their vast US$1.1 billion mixed use “Booyoung Town” project on Russian Boulevard.
-Construction started in Q2 2013 of Phase 1 on 25,000 sq.m. of land comprising 17,000 residential units, commercial buildings, a sports facility and a school.
-A Japanese – Cambodian joint venture between Tokoyo Inn Co., Ltd and OCIC started construction on a 1,200 sq.m. plot near Hang Bridge to develop a 304 room, 3 star hotel which should be open by 2015.
-Hong Kong Land started construction on their “Landmark”project in September 2013.
+A number of significant development projects were announced or launched in 2013 as follows: The Korean developer Booyoung started work on their vast US$1.1 billion mixed-use “Booyoung Town” project on Russian Boulevard.
+Construction started in Q2 2013 of Phase 1 on 25,000 sq.m. of land comprising 17,000 residential units, commercial buildings, a sports facility, and a school.
+A Japanese – Cambodian joint venture between Tokoyo Inn Co., Ltd and OCIC started construction on a 1,200 sq.m. plot near Hang Bridge to develop a 304-room, 3-star hotel which should be open by 2015.
+Hong Kong Land started construction on their “Landmark” project in September 2013.
 The 10,700 sq.m. site is located on Street 106 next to the US Embassy.
-Phase 1 of the project, to be built on approximately a third of the site, will comprise a 20 storey mixed use retail and office tower, providing approximately 12,000 sq.m. of retail space on the lower floors and 18,000 sq.m. of office space above.
+Phase 1 of the project, to be built on approximately a third of the site, will comprise a 20-story mixed-use retail and office tower, providing approximately 12,000 sq.m. of retail space on the lower floors and 18,000 sq.m. of office space above.
 Additional phases are planned and are likely to include a mix of residential condominiums and either a hotel or serviced apartment.
 Citystar announce plans to develop their land on Bamboo Island for an integrated hotel resort and villa project over the 25 Ha of land.
-The development will comprised a five-star hotel of 152 keys and 80 villa residences for sale and the hotel will be branded and managed by Alila.
+The development will comprise a five-star hotel of 152 keys and 80 villa residences for sale and the hotel will be branded and managed by Alila.

 Click here to read about: Property News Roundup August 1st, 2022